BlaiseAtCTS/Training-Notes/Spring/Spring.md

 If you mark a method(not variable) with @Required, it will make sure the value of method parameter is not null before u use the bean.

+## Converter interface:
+All values in property file is stored as String.
+@Value sends String values from property files to bean values, but if target value is given as other types, it tries to convert String to the target type using Converter Interface.
+We can implement Converter and @Override the convert(source type, target type) method to tell @Value to perform custom conversion.

 ## AOP:
 @Before, @After, @Around
 @After - execute Aspect method before control returns to Main class.